informedcitizenry/6502.Net/README.md

             jsr increment ; will produce an assembler error
 ```
-In addition to explicit blocks, any label with a leading underscore is considered "local" to the most recent label without an underscore
+In addition to explicit blocks, any label with a leading underscore is considered "local" to the most recent label without an underscore.
 ```
 printmessage    ldx #0
 _loop           lda msg_ptr,x       ; _loop is local to printmessage